xiangming/ColorPicker/README.md

-We Love Colors
+ColorPicker
 ==========
 I spend much time on sites like dribbble.
-There is always a lot of pleasing colors inspired me.
+There are always a lot of pleasing colors inspired me.
 I love them.

-WeLoveColors is a color picker tool developed with HTML、CSS、JavaScript and no jQuery or other libs.
+ColorPicker is a color picker tool developed with HTML、CSS、JavaScript and no jQuery or other libs.

 Demo
 ----